 Mount Kilimanjaro is located in Tanzania, a country in East Africa.
 For many, it is a dream to visit the continent of Africa.

 Africa is rich in cultural heritage and diversity.
 It has a wealth of natural resources and offers breathtaking tourist attractions.
 Besides Kilimanjaro National Park, Tanzania is known for its wildlife parks, particularly Ngorongoro Crater and Serengeti National Park (altogether, Tanzania has seven official World Heritage Sites).

 It can be hard to convey in words and pictures just what is so special about Tanzania.
 It has to be seen, felt, experienced.
 The country has a unique rhythm that cannot really be explained.
-Once you have been here and felt the warmth of the Tanzanian people, we are sure you will be grateful to have come and want to return again and again.
+Once you have been here and felt the warmth of the Tanzanian people, we are sure you will be grateful to have visited and want to return again and again.

 These are just a few of the things we find precious about climbing Kilimanjaro.
 Some may think it’s just a hike, but to us and those who have come before you, it symbolizes much more.
 The mountain is a combination of rare features that makes the peak accessible to most while also being appropriately challenging.
 The unique elements about the climb and the people around you make the journey not only memorable but even life changing.
 There is nothing else like it.

 So is climbing Kilimanjaro worth it?